MP Estate Planning UK

 Making Amendments or Codicils

-If you need to make changes to your will, you can do so by creating a codicil, which is a document that amends specific parts of your will.
-The process for signing and witnessing a codicil is the same as for the original will.
+If you need to make changes to your will, you can do so by creating a codicil — a supplementary document that amends specific parts of your existing will.
+The signing and witnessing requirements for a codicil are exactly the same as for the original will.

-For significant changes, it’s often simpler to create a new will, which should include a clause revoking all previous wills and codicils.
-This helps avoid confusion and ensures that your current wishes are clear.
+For significant changes, it’s often simpler and safer to create an entirely new will, which should include a clause revoking all previous wills and codicils.
+This avoids confusion and ensures that your current wishes are absolutely clear.
+It’s worth noting that marriage automatically revokes a will in England and Wales (unless the will was made in contemplation of that specific marriage), while divorce doesn’t revoke the will but does treat the former spouse as if they had died — removing them as a beneficiary or executor.

 Residing in Different Jurisdictions

 Understanding the laws of the countries where your assets are located is crucial.
-We recommend seeking advice from legal professionals familiar with the laws of those jurisdictions to ensure your will is valid and enforceable.
+We recommend seeking advice from a solicitor experienced in cross-border estate planning to ensure your will is valid and enforceable in each relevant jurisdiction.

 JurisdictionLegal RequirementConsideration

-Foreign CountryVaries by countryMay require separate will or specific clauses
+Foreign CountryVaries by countryMay require separate will; take care not to revoke your English will

 For more information on creating a valid will, you can visit Citizens Advice, which provides comprehensive guidance on the process.